Skip to main content

 {{attributes_bollardType1BollardType1_5caef948ff5c130f7075f0e5}}

-You can include a mixture of text and variables if you want.
-For example:
+You can include a mixture of text and variables:

 Type: {{attributes_streetLightingUnitsUnitType}} / {{attributes_colouredStreetLightsColour}}